oscal-compass/compliance-trestle/docs/cli.md

 ```

-`dist` directory will contain the assembled version of the top level models located on the source model directories which are: `catalogs`, `profiles`, `component-definitions`, `system-security-plans`, `assessment-plans`, `assessment-results` and `plan-of-action-and-milestones`.
-The assumption is that each of the OSCAL files within this folder is ready to be read by external 3rd party tools.

 In most of the places in the documentation we use `json` format for specifying model files, but they are equally applicable to `yaml` format also.
+The default format is `json`, and `yaml` is supported on best effort basis.
+Within one model directory the two different formats should not be mixed.

 ### Support for subdivided document structures